mtumilowicz/java11-string/README.md

 by introducing a new architecture based on planes and surrogates.

 A plane is a group of 65,536 code points; Unicode supports 17 planes.
+The first plane (code points 0 through 65535), known as the Basic Multilingual Plane (BMP)

 Code points found in the BMP are directly accessible.
 However, code points in the supplementary planes, which represent